FC Osaka: Promotion to J3

 On November 5, FC Osaka achieved promotion to the J3 League for the first time in their history, after spending eight seasons in the Japan Football League.
 Just 15 days later, the club secured their place as runners-up by exceeding the 2,000 minimum average home attendance and finishing with a 10-goal difference over Nara Club, who were crowned champions.
 Although FC Osaka had one more win than Nara, they also suffered two more losses.
 This narrow gap between them and the champions, however, highlighted the hard-fought journey to promotion, where they will compete in the J3 League starting from the 2023 season.

 On 25 September 2025, FC Osaka announced they had officially acquired a J2 License after a J.League board meeting.

 Stadium

-FC Osaka will play all their matches of the 2023 J3 League season at Hanazono Rugby Stadium, as confirmed with the release of the full league calendar on 20 January 2023.
+FC Osaka will play all their matches of the 2023 J3 League season at Hanazono Rugby Stadium, as confirmed with the release of the full league fixture calendar on 20 January 2023.